Orazio Talami

-Orazio Talami (1624-September 15, 1705) was an Italian painter of the Baroque period, active mainly in Bologna and Reggio Emilia.
+Orazio Talami (1624 - September 15, 1705) was an Italian painter of the Baroque period, active mainly in Bologna and Reggio Emilia.

 Biography

 Talami was born and died in Reggio Emilia.
 He was a pupil of the painter Pietro Desani.
 He may have also spent some years of his youth working with Leonello Spada.
-He painted a for the presbytery of the Cathedral at Reggio; he painted Cathedra of St Peter for the church of San Prospero in Reggio, a St Francis Xavier and the Redemption of the Blessed Slaves for San Giacomo; a St Phillip Benizzi for the Basilica della Ghiara; a St Joseph for the church of San Giorgio; a St Michele for the church of San Bartolommeo; a St Contardo for the church of San Nazzaro; a St Peter in Chains for the church of San Agostino; and Three Magi for San Filippo Neri in Reggio.
+He painted Cathedra of St Peter for the church of San Prospero in Reggio, a St Francis Xavier and the Redemption of the Blessed Slaves for San Giacomo; a St Phillip Benizzi for the Basilica della Ghiara; a St Joseph for the church of San Giorgio; a St Michele for the church of San Bartolommeo; a St Contardo for the church of San Nazzaro; a St Peter in Chains for the church of San Agostino; and Three Magi for San Filippo Neri in Reggio.
 He ceased to paint after 1699.

 The painters Jacopo Baccarini and Mattia Benedetti were among his pupils.